Linear Algebra

 Definitions

-A system is called a solution of the above system of linear equations if
+is called a solution of the above system of linear equations if

 satisfies each of the eqations in our system of linear equations simultaneously and when